getkub/ansible_elastic/README.md

 # Getting the bigger picture
-Elastic (ELK) stack, Beats & Ansible automation
+Elastic (ELK) stack, Beats & Ansible Automation & Examples

 ## What we are trying to achieve
 - ELK stack deployment, clustering and configuration done consistently